Stiv-dev/Virtu/Project_Instructions/Part_IV_Submission.md

 # Submission Requirements

-The project will be submitted as a link to a GitHub repo and should include screenshots to document the application's infrastructure.
+The pdf submitted MUST contains the link to a GitHub repo and should include screenshots to document the application's infrastructure.

 ### Required Screenshots